amjjd/rustrast/rustrast-03/README.md

 about 8.5ms per frame in release mode, 60ms in debug mode.
 Window size doesn't matter as the draw loop always writes O(number of vertices) pixels.
 Half the time in release mode and almost all of it in debug mode is spent sorting the vector of vertices.
 I chose to do this every frame as it's necessary if the model is rotating, say, or if the camera moves.
-Once I start redering polygons the sort will go away.
+Once I start rendering polygons the sort will go away.

 Rust?
 -----